 The SWITCH function can only be used in VBA code in Microsoft Excel.

-Let's look at some Excel SWITCH function examples and explore how you would use the SWITCH function in Excel VBA code:
+Let's look at some Excel SWITCH function examples and explore how to use the SWITCH function in Excel VBA code:

 Switch (SupplierID=1, "IBM", SupplierID=2, "HP", SupplierID=3, "NVIDIA")